 - Hover over the header and click Header.

 - On the Design tab, select a new header layout.
 Using pre-designed headers helps save time in designing your site.
 You can always select a layout and then modify it afterward.
 If you are switching to a sticky header, you first need to disable the toggle for Shrinking Header on the Shrinking Header tab.

-To make a header sticky, hover over the header, click Header, and select Set As Sticky Header.
+To make a header sticky, hover over the header, click Header, and on the Content tab, select Set As Sticky Header.
 The header becomes static and stays in place when you scroll through pages in your site.
 If the option for Sticky Header is not available, you need to disable the toggle for Shrinking Header on the Shrinking Header tab.

 To hide a header on a page: